rsksmart/ri-aggregation/docs/protocol.md

 #### Description

-Deposits funds from Ethereum account to the specified Rollup account.
+Deposits funds from Rootstock account to the specified Rollup account.
 Deposit starts as priority operation - user calls contract method [`depositEth`](#deposit-ether) to deposit ethereum, or [`depositERC20`](#deposit-erc-20-token) to deposit ERC-20 tokens.
 After that operator includes this operation in a block.
 In the account tree, the new account will be created if needed.